Voice confidence resources

 How an evaluation investigates it

-An Online Singing Evaluation lets Liuba hear the voice directly and look at whether the blocker is technical, emotional, expressive, or mixed.
+A vocal evaluation lets Liuba hear the voice directly and look at whether the blocker is technical, emotional, expressive, or mixed.
+Use the Online Singing Evaluation when the pattern is unclear and you need diagnosis before choosing lessons.

 Read the full free report